-For any employee, it would be prudent for a company to bear the cost of the employee’s eventual leaving service benefit or gratuity, from the start of the first day of employment.
-To develop that thought, the company should attribute the expected amount of that gratuity cost to the current year – as that cost is incurred.
-This cost to the company is known as Current Service cost.
+Companies should bear the cost of an employee’s eventual leaving service benefit or gratuity, from the first day of qualified employment.
+For each reporting period, the company should immediately recognize the expected amount of the gratuity cost incurred in the period.
+This cost is the Current Service Cost.

-To define more precisely, the Current Service Cost is the increase in the liability resulting from members serving an additional period (year or quarter or month) during the reporting period.
-An additional period of service increases their liability in proportion to their total liability and total service period (actual and expected) under the Projected Unit Credit Method.
+The Current Service Cost is the increase in the liability resulting from an employee accruing service during the reporting period.
+An additional period of service increases their liability in proportion to their total liability and total service period (actual and expected) using the Projected Unit Credit method.

-For the technical minded, we calculate the annual Current Service Cost by dividing the total Lifetime Actuarial Liability of the employee by the total actual and expected years of service.
-This annual Current Service Cost is adjusted for non-annual reporting periods.
+We calculate the annual Current Service Cost by dividing the total Lifetime Actuarial Liability of the employee by the total actual and expected years of service.
+Find an example here.